skrivov/agentic-blog-writer-nextjs/lib/README.md

 - `app/api/ai`
 - `app/api/post`

-I have intentionally kept my code cleanly separated from the base app's code.
-The only significant change from the Tailwind Next.js Starter Blog is the replacement of the `summary` field with the `description` field.
+~~I have intentionally kept my code cleanly separated from the base app's code.
+The only significant change from the Tailwind Next.js Starter Blog is the replacement of the `summary` field with the `description` field.~~
+The pages for `app`, `app/blog`, and `app/blog/[...slug]` have been modified to ensure that the app sees newly created content in production mode.

 ## My Key Design Decisions